jrzimmerman/HRRP/exercise10/terminal.md

-Exercise consisted on work in terminal.
+Exercise consisted of work in terminal.